google/WebFundamentals/src/content/en/fundamentals/performance/webpack/use-long-term-caching.md

 in our case.
 And every time any chunk changes, this piece of code changes too, causing the whole <code>vendor</code> chunk to change.

-To solve this, let’s move the runtime into a separate file by creating an extra empty chunk with the `CommonsChunkPlugin`:
+To solve this, let’s move the runtime into a separate file. **In webpack 4,** this is achieved by enabling the `optimization.runtimeChunk` option:

+    // webpack.config.js (for webpack 4)
+    module.exports = {
+      optimization: {
+        runtimeChunk: true,
+      },
+    };

+**In webpack 3,** do this by creating an extra empty chunk with the `CommonsChunkPlugin`:

-    // webpack.config.js
+    // webpack.config.js (for webpack 3)
     module.exports = {
       plugins: [
         new webpack.optimize.CommonsChunkPlugin({